Updating MongoDB cluster settings

 Retention period for automatic backups.
 If an automatic backup expires, it is deleted.
 The default is 7 days.
 This feature is at the Preview stage.
 For more information, see Backups.

 Changing the retention period affects both new automatic backups and existing backups.
-For example, if the original retention period was 7 days and the remaining lifetime of a separate automatic backup is 1 day, then when the retention period increases to 9 days, the remaining lifetime of this backup becomes 3 days.
+For example, if the initial retention period was 7 days, and the remaining lifetime of a separate automatic backup is 1 day, increasing the retention period to 9 days will change the remaining lifetime of this backup to 3 days.

 For an existing cluster, automatic backups are stored for a specified number of days whereas manually created ones are stored indefinitely.
 After a cluster is deleted, all backups persist for 7 days.